-Experiment was conducted on eight years old sweet orange (variety Nuceller) on Jambheri root stock trees of uniform growth.
+Experiment was conducted on eight years old sweet orange (variety Nuceller) on Jambheri Root Stock trees of uniform growth.
 They were spaced at 6 x 6 meters.
 An experiment was started in Mrig bahar (April - May) in year 2003 a subsequent second trial was conducted in Mrig bahar (April - May) in year 2004.
-The design of experiment was Factorial Randomized Block Design with ten treatments and was replicated thrice.
+The design of Experiment was Factorial Randomized Block Design with ten treatments and were replicated thrice.
 The plot unit for each treatment consists of one tree.